tacoapp/help.tacoapp.com/index.md

 **New to chat?** It's very easy to use, right inside your Web browser (or your favorite IRC client).

 [Create](https://tacoapp.com/chat-signup) a chat account and choose a nickname for other participants to identify you.
 You'll see a link to join Taco's chat room.
-Consider disabling chat notifications [here](https://grove.io/accounts/settings/notifications).
+We recommend disabling chat notifications [here](https://grove.io/accounts/settings/notifications).
+Fans of chat can use an [IRC client](https://grove.io/help/irc/setup).

 ### 4. Email